ProfPAThomas/py-galaxies/docs/jb_pygal/developers/profiling.rst

 * `start(name)` – adds an entry to the dictionary with key `name`, or reopens an existing one.
 * `stop(name)` – accumulates the time spent in cpu_time_total.

 This routine should be relatively lightweight.
 It is used to track the time taken to process each graph.
 The following plots show the distribution of process times on the first 1000 graphs in Millennium File 5.
+This is for the pure python version of the code (ie v0.1).

 .. image:: figs/cpu_timer_graphs.png
    :width: 49%